ahamlinman/randomizer/CloudFormation/README.md

 ## Notes

+* The deployment script runs [zeroimage][zeroimage] with `go run` to upload the compiled randomizer binary as a container image to your ECR repository.
 * The CloudFormation template (Template.yaml) uses the [AWS SAM][sam]
   transformation to simplify the setup of the Lambda function.
 * The DynamoDB table in the template is provisioned in On-Demand capacity mode.